zMarkitos/zMOptimization_2026/Optimization_English.md

   exp: 4.0
 ```

-Distance at which items and exp orbs merge together, reducing entities on the ground.
-Too high can make items "teleport" through walls.
+Distance at which items and XP orbs merge with each other, reducing entities on the ground.
+Too high can cause items to "teleport" through walls.

 </details>